usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Gift Songs_, by Jefre Cantu-Ledesma
 - _A Primer of Holy Words_, by Thou
 - _IOX_, by LA Timpa
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
 - _Pruning_, by Memotone
 - _(What's The Story) Morning Glory?
 [Remastered]_, by Oasis
-- _Gift Songs_, by Jefre Cantu-Ledesma
 - _Romance in the Age of Adaptive Feedback_, by Unspecified Enemies
 - _THE BOOK 2_, by YOASOBI
 - _THE BOOK_, by YOASOBI
 - _歪曲_, by Shing02
 - _Orange Barrel Action_, by Theo Parrish
-- _End of the Middle_, by Richard Dawson

 </details>